seanmerrow/ecf/_posts/pitching.md

 excerpt: "Pitching"
 ---
 # Introduction
-At the risk of sounding like a premadonna parent of a premadonna pitcher, I've decided to put down some thoughts on fastpitch softball pitching.
+At the risk of sounding like a prima donna parent of a prima donna pitcher, I've decided to put down some thoughts on fastpitch softball pitching.
 My hope is that some other parent or coach may find this useful.